 Should the majority required under item 14 (b) alternative (1) below not be reached, the board of directors proposes that Haldex shall be able to enter into an equity swap agreement with a third party (item 14 (b) alternative (2) below).

-The calculation of the estimated costs has been made based on the following assumptions: (i) a market price of the Haldex common share of SEK 69.50, (ii) dividend of SEK 0.00 is paid by Haldex each year during the Program and (iii) an assessment of future volatility in respect of the Haldex common share.
-In total, this can lead to maximum costs for the Program of approximately SEK 8.6 million, excluding social security costs.
-The costs for social security charges are calculated to approximately SEK 2.9 million assuming an annual share price increase of 10 per cent during the Lock-up Period.
-If the share price increases from SEK 69.50 with 10 per cent until the implementation of the Program the effect on costs would only be marginal as the number of Performance Rights would be reduced correspondingly.
-Also in case of a decrease in the share price the effect on costs would be marginal.
+The calculation of the estimated costs has been made based on the following assumptions: (i) an average market price of the Haldex common share of SEK 78.10, (ii) dividend of SEK 0 is paid by Haldex each year during the Program and (iii) an assessment of future volatility in respect of the Haldex common share.
+In total, this can lead to maximum costs for the Program of approximately SEK 10.6 million, excluding social security costs.
+The costs for social security charges are calculated to approximately SEK 3.1 million assuming an annual share price increase of 10 per cent during the Lock-up Period.
+If the average share price increases from SEK 78.10 with 10 per cent until the implementation of the Program the effect on costs would only be marginal as the number of Performance Rights would be reduced correspondingly.
+Also in case of a decrease in the average share price the effect on costs would be marginal.
 The expected annual costs, including social security charges, correspond to approximately 1 per cent of Haldex’s total employee costs.

 Preparation of the Program